ANSSI-FR/coq-prelude/README.md

 Here are some features provided by this library:

-- `Equatily` typeclass: to be used in place of built-in Leibniz equality
+- `Equality` typeclass: to be used in place of built-in Leibniz equality
 - Alternative string types: `text` (unicode text) and `bytes` (raw list of `byte`) whose string notations support escape characters